-Pre-bureaucratic structure type organizations do not have the standard procedures and policies.
-This type of structure is used by a small-scale organization with few employees who handle simple tasks.
-It has a central command with one decision maker at the top position.
+Pre-bureaucratic organizations do not have standard procedures and policies.
+This structure is used by small-scale organizations and has a few employees who handle simple tasks.
+It has a central command with one decision-maker in the top position.

-Having a proper organization structure can bring immense benefits to any organization.
-A few of these benefits are as follows:
+Having a proper organizational structure can bring immense benefits to any organization.
+A few of these benefits are:

 - It allows an organization to grow.

-- It allows you to pay attention to your strategic goal, instead of each department focusing on its own agenda.
+- Focuses attention on your strategic goals, instead of each department focusing on its agenda.

-- It binds a group of people and points them towards a common goal.
+- Unites a group of people and points them towards a common goal.

 - It makes the decision-making process efficient, smoother, and faster.

-- It allows easier and better communication which helps in reducing conflicts.
+- Enables easier and better communication, which helps in reducing conflicts.

-- It helps employees grow their career and streamline new employees.
+- Helps employees grow their career and streamline new employees.

-Every organization must have a stable structure; otherwise, there will be mess and chaos everywhere.
-Organization structure shows employees the clear reporting system which helps in avoiding many conflicts, and supports good communication.
-Organization structure is important for an organization’s smooth functioning.
-An organization should choose its structure wisely depending on its needs and requirements.
-If it fails to do so, it will hinder its growth.
+An organizational structure shows employees a transparent reporting system helping to avoid conflicts and supporting good communication.
+An organizational structure is essential for smooth functioning.
+An organization should choose its structure depending on its needs and requirements.
+An incorrect structure will hinder growth.